Teee-pee/Github-Starter/README.md

 # Github-Starter
-This repository is a demonstration of my first github experience.
+This repository is a demonstration of my first Github experience.